GPTP-workshop/gptp-workshop.github.io/contributions.md

 Most time this year has been set aside for group discussions, detailed followups on speakers' topics, and panels.

+Due to the online character of the 2021 GPTP Workshop, days will run only from 12 noon to 5 pm EDT.
+If you are joining from another time zone, please take note of the time difference!

 ## Proceedings Volume